 How Some People in Abusive Relationships Found Comfort, Freedom Through Infidelity

 Infidelity has a bad reputation.
-The word conjures up images of one’s partner whispering sweet nothings into the ears of lovers as they lie in bed, alone – agonizing the loss of love and absence of company in their life, while watching raindrops trickle down window panes.
+The word conjures up images of one’s partner whispering sweet nothings into the ears of lovers as they lie in bed, alone – agonizing over the loss of love and absence of company in their life, while watching raindrops trickle down window panes.
 In essence, we perceive the person being cheated upon as a kind of “victim.”
 But that may not necessarily be the case always.

 When the straying partner is the one enduring abuse — physical, emotional, or both – it becomes difficult to deem their infidelity a moral corruption.
 “I felt trapped in my relationship — it was suffocating and extremely taxing mentally and physically,” Hetal, 22, who was stuck in an emotionally and sexually abusive relationship decided to cheat on her partner, says.
 She decided to cheat on him with her ex-boyfriend.
 “Being with my ex again felt comforting and familiar because we had dated for a long time,” she says.